rsabir/Sekai/README.md

 ## How to use Sekai
 ### Configuration
 First you have to start mysql then tomcat.
-After that, you have to acces the server whith his ip (private one or the public one) so he can know what's its ip.
+After that, you have to acces the server whith his ip (private one or the public one) so he can know its ip.
 So as an example, you have to put : http://172.20.1.1:8080/GetMap.
 This url */GetMap* is used to see the map and the clients available in the server.
 Then you have you configure the config.json by accessing the url */SetConfig*.
 This json represent each server and the domain (area) that it control.
 The json have to be in this format:
 ```javascript
 {"servers":
 	[